ademkaya/EDR_method_test_code/README.md

 # EDR Test Program

 Main purpose of the code is to demonstrate Electrochemical Dynamic Response method.
+Written in C using KEIL IDE.

 ## What does the code do?